dereneaton/ipyrad/newdocs/4-data.rst

 Filtering/Trimming data
 ------------------------
-We would recommend you start by running the program (fastqc)[fastqc] on your data to produce output files with information about the distribution of quality scores, and the occurrence of Illumina adapter sequences.
-If your data contain adapters, then it is *very* important that these are removed, especially for paired-end data.
-There is a variety of software available to filter your data before starting an ipyrad analysis, such as trimmomatic or cutadapt.
-We prefer cutadapt.
-However, you can also filter your data directly in ipyrad, which uses cutadapt.
+It is generally good practice to run the program fastqc on your raw data when you first get it to gain an idea of the quality of your reads, and the presence of adapter contamination.
+For an ipyrad assembly you do not need to trim your reads before starting an assembly, since ipyrad includes a builtin and recommended trimming step during step 2 of assembly (using the software tool cutadapt).
+If you do choose to trim your data beforehand, however, it should not cause any problems.

 Step 2 of the ipyrad analysis will apply different filters depending on the parameter settings you enter, to filter and trim data based on quality scores, and the occurrence of barcode+adapter combinations.
-Further, for paired-end data ipyrad uses vsearch to merge trimmed paired-end reads, which uses an algorithm similar to that in PEAR.
-The merged and non-merged reads are combined into a single downstream analysis.
-For more details on how quality and adapter trimming are performed in ipyrad (using cutadapt) [see here (link coming soon)]().
+For paired-end data ipyrad will merge overlapping reads (using vsearch for denovo assembly or simply based on mapping positions for reference-mapped assembly).

 .. _file_names:
 Fastq Data Files and File Names
 --------------------------------
 Depending how and where your sequence data were generated you may receive data as one giant file, or in many smaller files.
-The files may contain data from all of your individuals mixed up together, or as separate files for each Sample.
+The files may contain data from all of your individuals mixed together, or as separate files for each Sample.
 If they are mixed up then the data need to be demultiplexed based on barcodes or indices.
 Input files to ipyrad can be either demultiplexed or not:

 If demultiplexing, then Sample names will be extracted from the :ref:`barcodes files<barcodes_file>`.
-Whereas if your data are already sorted demultiplexed then Sample names are extracted from the file names directly.
+Whereas if your data are already demultiplexed then Sample names are extracted from the file names directly.
 Do not include spaces in file names.
 For paired-end data we need to be able to identify which R1 and R2 files go together, and so we require that every read1 file name contains the string ``_R1_`` (*with underscores before